mohsinkaleem/useful-chrome-extensions/dark-reader/README.md

 # DarkShift

-A lightweight Chrome extension that intelligently applies dark mode to websites while respecting pages that are already dark.
+A lightweight Chrome extension that applies dark mode on a per-site basis with full customization controls.

 ## Features

+- 🌐 **Per-Site Settings** - Enable dark mode only on sites you choose
 - 🌙 **Dual Modes** - Choose between Dark Mode (with inversion) or Filter Mode (filters only)
-- 🎨 **Full Control** - Adjust brightness, contrast, saturation, and hue rotation
+- 🎨 **Full Control** - Adjust brightness, contrast, saturation, and hue rotation per site
-- 🚀 **Lag-Free** - Efficient CSS filter injection with debounced updates for smooth performance
+- 🚀 **Performance Optimized** - Only active tabs for the current domain respond to changes
-- 💾 **Persistent Settings** - All settings saved to Chrome storage and synced across devices
+- 💾 **Synced Settings** - Settings saved per domain and synced across devices
-- 🔄 **Reset & Clear** - Quick reset to defaults or clear all settings
+- 🔄 **Per-Site Clear** - Remove settings for individual sites

 ## Installation